 To locate items listed below in libraries – see,

 For genealogy help see the Camwood Obituary Project provided by the Camwood Genealogy Workshop group.
-It meets the First Monday of the month at SAHS museum, 2nd floor.
+It meets the First Monday of the month at SAHS museum, 2nd floor or possibly in case of COVID restrictions, at the FNCC Hall.

 Bruseth, Nels, Indian stories and legends of the Stillaguamish, Sauks and allied tribes .
-Fairfield Washington, Ye Galleon Press, 1977 (reprint of earlier 1950 publication).
+Fairfield Washington, Ye Galleon Press, 1977 (reprint of earlier 1950 publication) Copies can be found in second hand bookstores and at SAHS.

 David M. Buerge and Peter Henning.
 The Builder: The Life of Peter Henning, 1868-1955.
 2003.
 Includes history of East Stanwood.